• Skip to primary navigation

 Worcestershire sauce is a staple in many kitchens, but did you know that it can also be used as a substitute for Maggi seasoning?
 This fermented condiment is made from various ingredients, including tamarind, vinegar, molasses, anchovies, and spices.

-As a result, it has a complex flavor that is perfect for adding depth to soups, sauces, and marinades.
+As a result, it has a complex flavor that is perfect for improving soups, sauces, and marinades.

 Maggi seasoning, on the other hand, is a simple blend of salt, MSG, and onion powder.